National & State Scholarships Available!

 Please include the following with your completed application:

 - Personal Essay: Along with your application, introduce yourself to the scholarship committee in a brief essay or self-portrait.
 Consider the essay an opportunity to tell the committee who you are.
 Describe your strengths, achievements, and aspirations.
 What is important to you?
 Who do you hope to become?
 Has a particular person or experience changed your life?
 How has your blindness affected you?
 How do you handle it at school, on the job, and in interpersonal relationships?
-Keep in mind that this scholarship is not based on financial need so it need not be addressed in your essay.
+Keep in mind that this scholarship is not based on financial need so it should not be addressed in your essay.

 - One current letter of recommendation.